WDI-SEA/notes/11-projects/project-2/readme.md

 * **Include a readme file** that explains how to use your app
 * Have **semantically clean HTML, CSS, and back-end code**
 * **Be deployed online** and accessible to the public

+> Note: Much of this functionality should already be included in your boilerplate code!

 ---